Camm66/NeuralNetworkExperiment/README.md

 The requesite code changes are provided below in square brackets:

-*  Provide the network with the correct answer:
+1. Provide the correct answer:
 ```
 image_num = [ImageNumberGoesHere]
 ```

-* Provide the network with the number to query:
+2. Provide the .png file to query:
 ```
 img_array = imageio.imread("[ImageFileGoesHere]", as_gray=True)
 ```